Councils step up action against deadly Ash Dieback disease

 “We will be engaging with local schools and community groups as part of these replanting programmes to try and create something special, new memories and legacies out of something so sad.”

-“Unfortunately what we are seeing across Europe and other areas within the UK is that the vast majority of Ash trees that contract the disease will die so, sadly, the plan really has to be about felling affected trees and replacing with other species.”
+“Unfortunately what we are seeing across Europe and other areas within the UK are that the vast majority of Ash trees that contract the disease will die so, sadly, the plan really has to be about felling affected trees and replacing with other species.”

 Cllr Emma Evans, Adur District Council's Executive Member for the Environment, said: